Interaction-free measurement of multiple objects using a universal integrated photonic processor: Background

 or, equivalently,

-an increasing function of $R$, asymptotically approaching an upper bound of $0.5$ as $R \mapsto 1$.
+an increasing function of $R$, asymptotically approaching an upper bound of $0.5$ as $R \to 1$.
 There is, however, some subtlety when dealing with this limit.
 When $R = 1$, the BSs become perfect mirrors, and the photon no longer has a chance of interacting with the object, rendering an IFM impossible.
-This reflects the fact that, as we approach this limit, $P_{\rm IFM}$ approaches zero and, on average, an increasing number of single photons need to be sent through the MZI before an IFM occurs, as most of them end up at the light port.
+This reflects the fact that $P_{\rm IFM}$, the absolute probability of an interaction-free detection per input photon, is maximized for $R=0.5$ and decays to zero as $R \to 1$.
+Consequently, as we approach this limit, an increasing number of single photons need to be sent on average through the MZI before an IFM occurs, with most photons ending up at the light port.
 In other words, the efficiency can be large even if $P_{\text{IFM}}$ is close to zero, as long as $P_{\text{abs}}$ is also negligible, since $\eta$ does not quantify how many attempts are required to detect the object, but only the probability that \textit{eventually} it will be found, interaction-free.
-In a practical implementation of this protocol, it might be interesting to consider other figures of merit, for example, the amount of time and resources required to perform an IFM with a certain success probability or the sensitivity of $\eta$ to experimental errors in the reflectivity $R$.
-Several experimental implementations of the EV protocol have been realized, some with an equivalent, Michelson interferometer version of the original MZI design, using single photons \cite{kwiatInteractionFreeMeasurement1995, giordaniExperimentalCertificationContextuality2023}, classical light beams \cite{dumarchievanvoorthuysenRealizationInteractionfreeMeasurement1996} and neutron interferometry \cite{hafnerExperimentInteractionfreeMeasurement1997}.
-In \cite{kwiatExperimentalTheoreticalProgress1998,whiteInteractionFreeImaging1998}, the EV scheme is used to perform optical quantum imaging of several classical objects, such as metallic wires and knife edges.
-By scanning the object through the interferometer arm and monitoring the dark port, it is possible to reconstruct one-dimensional profiles of the object, where the imaging photons are precisely the ones that \textit{do not} scatter off of the object.
-More sophisticated interaction-free imaging setups inspired on the EV scheme have since been proposed \cite{lemosQuantumImagingUndetected2014,yangInteractionfreeSinglepixelQuantum2023}, including some that consider the imaging of semi-transparent objects \cite{kentQuantumInterrogationSafer2001,paliciInteractionfreeImagingMultipixel2022}.
-EV's proposal has also inspired quantum key distribution schemes of enhanced security, where information-carrying particles are not exchanged between the parties \cite{guoQuantumCryptographyBased1999,nohCounterfactualQuantumCryptography2009,liuExperimentalDemonstrationCounterfactual2012}.
+When considering potential applications of this protocol, other figures of merit might be more relevant.
+For example, one might be interested in maximizing the success probability given a maximum number of allowed trials $k$, in which case the optimal reflectivity actually decreases as we decrease $k$.
+Alternatively, in an imaging context, one might be interested in boosting $P_{\text{IFM}}$ to speed-up the imaging process at the cost of allowing more absorptions to occur, in which case $R=0.5$ might be the optimal choice.
+Finally, considerations about the sensitivity of $\eta$ to experimental errors might also impact the optimal choice for the reflectivity $R$.
+While efficiency does not fully capture practical feasibility, we adopt it here because it is standard in the literature and provides a hardware- and application-agnostic measure of the protocol's performance.